 Compared to the rest of the country, citizens of Arkadelphia spend much less time in their cars: on average, their commute to work is only 16.36 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Arkadelphia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Arkadelphia does not have a public transit system used by locals to get to and from work.

-The population of Arkadelphia is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.78% of adults in Arkadelphia have a bachelor's degree or even advanced degree.
+The education level of Arkadelphia citizens is very high relative to the national average among all cities (21.84%): 34.78% of adults in Arkadelphia have a bachelor's degree or even advanced degree.

 The per capita income in Arkadelphia in 2010 was $17,188, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $68,752 for a family of four.
 However, Arkadelphia contains both very wealthy and poor people as well.
 Arkadelphia also has one of the higher rates of people living in poverty in the nation, with 33.00% of its population below the federal poverty line.